 Editing Document Content

-Editing content in JSON Grid View is straightforward: Double-click inside the cell to be edited and edit the content as required.
-Additionally, JSON Grid View offers the following editing features:
+Editing XML content in Grid View is straightforward: Double-click inside the content field and and edit the content as required.
+Entities can be inserted via the Entities entry helper.

 •Type selection functionality, as well as automatic type detection and conversion of values